 Federal law requires firearms dealers to obtain a license from the Bureau of Alcohol, Tobacco, Firearms & Explosives (ATF), although resource limitations prevent the ATF from properly overseeing all its licensees.

-Massachusetts law requires any person who sells, rents, or leases a firearm to possess a Massachusetts firearms dealer license.1 This requirement does not apply to an unlicensed Massachusetts resident who transfers “not more than four” firearms in any one calendar year, so long as both the buyer and the seller have the proper cards, permits or licenses to possess or purchase firearms, and the seller reports the sale to the state.2
+Massachusetts law generally requires a Massachusetts firearm dealer license to sell, rent, or lease firearms in the state.1 An exception to this requirement authorizes Massachusetts residents to transfer up to four firearms in a calendar year, so long as both the buyer and the seller have the proper cards, permits or licenses to possess or purchase firearms, and the seller reports the sale to the state.2

 A city or town police department (“licensing authority”) may, after an investigation into the criminal history of the applicant, grant a firearms dealer license to any person except: